gristlabs/grist-widget/README.md

 yarn run grist:serve
 ```

-or run it with live preview:
+or run it in development mode with automatic reload:

 ```bash
 yarn install